What is Britten Pears Arts?

 We give you the option to store your card details to make future transactions with us more convenient.
 This is carried out in compliance with PCI-DSS and in a way where none of our staff members are able to see your full card number.
 We never store your 3 or 4 digit security code.

 Links, cookies and third party websites

 If you follow links to other websites from our website your data will be subject to the privacy policies of those sites.
 You should refer to these policies before providing your data.
 Britten Pears Arts has no control over the content of other websites.

 To control cookies use the controls in your browser.
 A summary of these is available on the All About Cookies website: http://www.allaboutcookies.org/manage-cookies/.

 We use Google Analytics to collect information about how people use this site, such as the amount of views our pages have, the length of time spent on the site, the terms users search for, and the type of device you are using.
-We do this to make sure it’s meeting its users’ needs and to understand how we could do it better.
+We do this to make sure the website meets its users’ needs and to understand how we could do it better.
 All information is anonymised, including your IP address, before being sent to Google.

 What if my data falls into a special category?

 Data Protection law recognises that certain categories of personal information are more sensitive such as health information, race, religious beliefs and political opinions.
 We do not collect this type of information without your consent.
 For example, we record your request for an accessible seat or parking space along with any reasons you provide for the request.
 We will only use this information in order to facilitate your visit or otherwise accommodate your needs and it will not form part of any of the other processing described in this policy.

 What happens when this policy changes?